Voices for Food Security in Nova Scotia

 Make Food Matter is a strategy to support FoodARC partners in building community food security (CFS) across Nova Scotia by moving research to action.
 The toolkit for the strategy is comprised of five main streams of action – community dialogues, policy, advocacy, social innovation and effective communication.
 Each action stream contains an array of resources that form an online toolkit, intended to mobilize over 10 years of research and our collective experiences.

 The Make Food Matter social media campaign draws awareness to FoodARC’s research around food security, and to get Nova Scotians thinking about how food is important to everyone and how many people in our province do not have access to affordable, healthy food that is produced in sustainable and humane ways.

 The Hand You’re Dealt

 Since its creation, the game has been tested with numerous partners and groups.
-The final version of the game is now complete and will soon be available in Public Libraries across Nova Scotia.
-If you are interested in having a copy of the game, contact us.
+Now the game is undergoing evaluation and further development.
+It will soon be available in Public Libraries across Nova Scotia.
+If you are interested in having a copy of the game, please contact us.

 Other Knowledge Sharing, Advocacy and Action